nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about adding a phrase:**<br>
+**:information_source: Notes about adding a flashcard:**<br>

-* Upon adding a new phrase, it will automatically be added to the bottom of the glossary regardless of the current sorted order.
-You will have to sort the glossary again to update the position of the new phrase.
+* Upon adding a new flashcard, it will automatically be added to the bottom of the glossary regardless of the current sorted order.
+You will have to sort the glossary again to update the position of the new flashcard.

 </div>